Old Colony Model Railroad Club

 The Club & layout; Then & Now

 The layout is open to the public any time there are members on site, with the exception of the first Wednesday of every month, our business meeting.
 We meet primarily on Wednesday evenings, and Saturday afternoons.
-If you are interested in becoming a member, please see our application on this site, and contact one of the officers for more information.
+If you are interested in becoming a member, please stop by the club to meet us and get an application, and contact one of the officers for more information.
 Every year we host a Model Railroad Show in September, please look for the place and date on this website.
-Hope to see you at the show.
+Hope to see ya.